Leave and License Agreement

 - A lease creates an interest in property while the Leave and License agreement does not

-- Lease grants a tenant with exclusive possession of an immovable property while the Leave &Licence agreement only provides a permission to occupy a certain property
+- Lease grants a tenant with exclusive possession of an immovable property while the Leave & License agreement only provides a permission to occupy a certain property

-- Leases are transferable but Licences are not
+- Leases are transferable but Licenses are not

-- Licences are revocable by the Licensor whereas leases are not revocable by the lessor
+- Licenses are revocable by the Licensor whereas leases are not revocable by the lessor

-- Leases are not determined by the grantor, Licences are
+- Leases are not determined by the grantor, Licenses are

-- Lease creates heritable rights while Licences do not.
+- Lease creates heritable rights while Licenses do not.